• Home |

 Why We Chose It

-The Underwood 90gr +P+ ammo only narrowly beat out the G9 Defense 9mm 80gr EHP because of its high price.
+The Underwood 90 grain +P+ ammo only narrowly beat out the G9 Defense 9mm 80 grain EHP due to the latter's high price.
 However, that should be expected from top-of-the-line ammo that utilizes the latest technologies.

-With G9 EHP bullets, you get the piece of mind, knowing there is ZERO jacket separation and incredible barrier penetration, all packaged with little recoil.
+With G9 Defense EHP bullets, you get peace of mind knowing there will be ZERO core/jacket separation and superior barrier penetration, as well as surprisingly little recoil.

 Fiocchi 9mm 124 Grain JHP